A1exan10er/lingo-with-tea/QUICKSTART.md

 Run: `npm install`

 ### API Errors
-- Check your `.env` file has the correct API key
+- Check your `.env` file has the correct API keys
-- Ensure the key is active on Google AI Studio
+- Ensure the keys are active
 - Check your internet connection
-- If you get "model is overloaded", wait a moment and try again (automatic retry is built-in)
+- If you see "model is overloaded", wait a moment and try again (automatic retry is built-in)
-- Try switching to a different AI model in the settings

 ### Build Errors
 - Delete `node_modules` and `package-lock.json`